§ 05 · Read

 4. Click Start scan.

-Confirm the gateway can see these assets too:
+Confirm the gateway sees them too:

 open http://127.0.0.1:8091/tools